vanderhoornm/android-MythTV-Leanfront/README.md

 - Playing of Live TV is now supported.
 - Synchronization of TV refresh rate to match frame rate.
 - Display Program Guide, create recording rules, update recording rules.
+- The *Master Backend Override* setting is now supported.
+Playback will be from the master backend even for recordings made on a slave.
+However the Preview image still uses the slave backend, so it will not show if the slave is down.

 ## Main Screen